 In December 2022, the Company entered into a loan and security agreement (the "2022 SVB Credit Agreement") with Silicon Valley Bank ("SVB") in order to finance purchases of hardware to be leased to customers.
 On March 10, 2023, SVB was closed by California state regulators and the FDIC was appointed as receiver.
-In light of the foregoing, the Company terminated the 2022 SVB Credit Agreement on March 31, 2023.
+Subsequently, the Company terminated the 2022 SVB Credit Agreement on March 31, 2023.
 As a result of the termination of the SVB Credit Agreement, the Company incurred a loss on extinguishment of debt.